 - Business ($16 per member, per month): unlimited guests, smart diagramming, SSO

-- Enterprise (contact for pricing): enterprise-grade security and compliance, data governance, centralized account management and insights, and premium support
+- Enterprise (contact for pricing): enterprise-grade security and compliance, data governance, centralized account planning, management and insights, and premium support

 Miro customer ratings